smartlook/smartlook.github.io/_docs/web/gdpr.md

 ## Form inputs

-User consented to have his form inputs recorded.
+User consented to have their form inputs recorded.

 ```js
 <script>